lexfp/G25toPPM/README.md

 Optional: The code now supports a 3 position switch which supports 3 different models.
 The negative (usually center) terminal goes to any ground on the arduino.
 Then you can wire the 2 remaining terminals to pins 6 & 7.
 It doesn't matter which goes to which.
 If the switch is not wired in, it will just always choose the first car (currently CAR_MICRO_T).

 ## Configuration
 The only things that are being used by default are the gas & break pedal along with the steering wheel and shifter.
 The break pedal works similar to pushing up on the throttle in pistol style transmitter (as both a break and reverse).
 The gas and break both map to the throttle channel similar to a real transmitter.
 The values you will most likely need to modify in the code are (in BtnPPMMap.cpp's changeCar method).
-There are multiple cars set up currently.
+Optional: There are multiple cars set up currently.
 If you don't want to change any other code, modify the settings for car CAR_MICRO_T as that is the one being selected by default (even if no switch is wired in).
+Also, there is an optional camera servo setup for channel 3.

 NUM_CHANNELS - number of channels on your RX.
 The code can also accept input from the shifter (only up and downshift though, not the gears), but doesn't use that functionality at the moment.